 Ingredients:

-1 cup almond milk, or another vegetable you like
+1 cup of almond milk, or another plant-based milk of your choice.

 ¾ cup coconut sugar

-1/3 cup coconut oil or melted butter (it's not vegan anymore but it's very good)
+1/3 cup coconut oil or melted butter (this makes it no longer vegan, but it tastes great)

-1 cup unleavened flour (you can use whatever variety you like)
+1 cup of all-purpose flour (you can use whichever variety you prefer)

 1/3 cup raw cocoa powder